 She fingered the carved pendant with a frown.
 "How does this give the wrong—oh."
 Her eyes grew wide and she looked up at Zuko in an accusatory manner.
 "You mean you always knew what this meant?"

-He rolled his eyes, as if to say 'of course'.
 "I had been travelling the world for three years before I met you, Katara.
 I learned a lot about the different tribes and their cultures."

 "The greatest conqueror is he who overcomes the enemy without a single blow."